AllenInstitute/VesicleSegmentation/README.md

 ### Vesicle Segmentation

 Objectives:
  - Segment vesicles in axon by implementing Mask RCNN neural net.
  - Classify vesicles as inhibitoy, excitatory

+The repository includes:

+Source code of Mask R-CNN built on FPN and ResNet101.
+Training code for vesicle segmentation
+Jupyter notebooks to visualize the detection pipeline at every step Evaluation on MS COCO metrics (AP)

 ### Data
  -